Governance and Administration

 The Board of Governors is responsible for the management, administration and control of the property, revenue, business, and affairs of the university, except those affairs vested in the Senate or the Planning Council for Open Learning.

-The Senate, chaired by the President, is responsible for the academic affairs of the university.
+The Senate is responsible for the academic affairs of the university.
 The Senate sets criteria for awarding credentials, curriculum content, qualifications for admission, and educational policies and procedures.
-The Senate also advises the Board on the development of policy concerning TRU’s objectives and other matters.

 Distance and Online Learning

 The Planning Council for Open Learning sets the admissions and residency requirements for courses, programs and credentials offered through TRU’s Open Learning Division.

 Official TRU Policies